 How to Solve the MacBook Overheating

-Mac Fans Control is right for you to monitor your mac’s fans speed and temperature for batteries, CPUs, GPU and HDD or SDD in real-time.
-It is easy to see which one is overheating and you are free to set each fans rotating speed for different conditions.
-You can set a constant RPM value for your fans or sensor-based value if your CPU, GPU, HDD etc is over a certain temperature.
+Mac Fans Control is right for you to monitor your mac’s fan’s speed and temperature for batteries, CPUs, GPU, and HDD or SDD in real-time.
+It is easy to see which one is overheating, and you are free to set each fan’s rotating speed for different conditions.
+You can set a constant RPM value for your fans or a sensor-based value if your CPU, GPU, HDD, etc., is over a certain temperature.
 I always control my CPU to be below 78 ºC.
-Just click Custom to specify a custom controlling mode:
+Just click Custom to specify a customized controlling mode:

 And then set the sensor-based value on CPU cores.
-The CPU cores’ temperature are almost the same, so it is Okay to choose any of them.
+The CPU cores’ temperatures are almost the same, so it is Okay to choose any of them.

 How to Solve the Noise Issue After You Replace iMac HDD

-Problem comes right after you replace your iMac HDD to whatever a SSD or another HDD that the hard drive always spins at the maximum speed of over 6000 RPM and causes unbearable noise.
-Things get even worse if you cannot set the rotating of a HDD to its minimum speed.
-A HDD overheating may cause your computer restart and you will probably lose data.
-A quick way out of this worry is the Mac Fans Control app that is only about 8 MB.
+The problem comes right after replacing your iMac HDD with an SSD or another HDD that the hard drive always spins at the maximum speed of over 6000 RPM and causes unbearable noise.
+Things get even worse if you cannot set the rotating of an HDD to its minimum speed.
+An HDD overheating may cause your computer to restart, and you will probably lose data.
+A quick way out of this worry is the Mac Fans Control app, which is only about 8 MB.
 Follow the two tips below to prevent your iMac from noise problems.

-- For those who replace the iMac HDD to another HDD, please set the rotating in relation to HDD temperature
+- For those who replace the iMac HDD with another HDD, please set the rotating in relation to HDD temperature.